 Public Comment Period.
 Members of the public can file comments in net-metering cases before the Commission.
-Public comments can be provided within 30 calendar days of the date the application is determined by the Commission to be complete.
-During the 30-day comment period a member of the public can request to be a party to the case (also referred to as intervention), and can request that the Commission hold an evidentiary hearing on the application.
+Public comments can be provided within 30 days of the date the application is determined by the Commission to be complete.
+During the 30-day comment period, a member of the public can request to be a party to the case (also referred to as intervention) and request that the Commission hold an evidentiary hearing on the application.
 A request for a hearing can only be made by a party in a case.

 Intervention.
 If you want to be able to make your case directly before the Commission in an evidentiary hearing, you must intervene, which means you must become a party in the case.
-A request to intervene may be filed using an intervention form if you are one of the following:
+If you are one of the following, you may file a request to intervene using a notice of intervention form:

-- the interconnecting utility; - the legislative body and the planning commission of the town in which the project is located; - the regional planning commission of the region in which the facility is located; - the regional planning commission of an adjacent region, and the legislative body and planning commission of an adjacent town, if the distance between the net-metering system's nearest component and the boundary of that adjacent region or town is less than or equal to 500 feet or ten times the height of the facility's tallest component, whichever is greater; - adjoining landowners; and - state agencies: Vermont Agency of Agriculture, Food, and Markets, and the Vermont Division for Historic Preservation.
+- · the interconnecting utility; - the legislative body and the planning commission of the town in which the project is located; - the regional planning commission of the region in which the facility is located; - the regional planning commission of an adjacent region, and the legislative body and planning commission of an adjacent town, if the distance between the net-metering system's nearest component and the boundary of that adjacent region or town is less than or equal to 500 feet or ten times the height of the facility's tallest component, whichever is greater; - · adjoining landowners; and - State agencies: the Vermont Agency of Agriculture, Food, and Markets, the Vermont Division for Historic Preservation, and the Natural Resources Board.

-Otherwise you must file a motion to intervene that complies with standard procedures for filing a motion to intervene; for more information on this procedure, please see the explanation under intervention in the glossary.
+If you do not fit one of the categories listed above, you must file a motion to intervene that complies with standard procedures for filing a motion to intervene.
+For more information on this procedure, please see the explanation under intervention in the glossary and Commission Rules 2.209 and 2.407.
+Motion to intervene form